 Depending on the features that are included, you can expect to pay anywhere from $60 to $300 on a bread maker.

 While all models tend to offer the same basic bread cycles, pricier bread machines usually feature more advanced settings for doughs, jam, and other non-bread items.
-They tend to port a sturdier construction, too, so they won’t make as much noise.
+They tend to sport a sturdier construction, too, so they won’t make as much noise.

 If you only bake the occasional loaf of bread, though, a budget-priced bread maker is likely to offer more bang for your buck.